BBA in Legal Studies: Degree Overview

 Graduates desiring additional career opportunities and advancement can pursue a master's degree, such as a Master of Business Administration (MBA) with or without a legal studies concentration.
 These degree programs can usually be completed in an additional 2-4 years.
 Students may also pursue law school admission.
 A juris doctor (J.D.) degree takes three years to complete and qualifies students to sit for their state's bar exam, which results in their license to practice law as an attorney.
 Some schools also offer an joint J.D./MBA program.

-Related to Bachelor of Business Administration (BBA): Legal Studies Degree Overview
+Related to BBA in Legal Studies: Degree Overview

 - Recently Updated